 In March 2014, Mayor Bill de Blasio appointed the next Commissioner for New York City's Department of Correction, Joseph Ponte.
-Ponte is currently the Commissioner of the Maine Department of Corrections where he reduced the use of solitary confinement by two-thirds and eliminated its use for people with mental illness.
+Ponte is the former Commissioner of the Maine Department of Corrections where he reduced the use of solitary confinement by two-thirds and eliminated its use for people with mental illness.
 More information available here.

 In February 2014, New York State agreed to important steps toward reducing the torture of solitary confinement as a result of a NYCLU lawsuit.
 The agreement calls for 16-17 year old prisoners who are under the most restrictive confinement to be allowed at least 5 hours of exercise or programming outside their cells, five days a week.
 It prohibits the use of solitary confinement for youth under eighteen, as well as pregnant women, and limits to thirty days solitary confinement for those who are developmentally disabled.
 In addition, the agreement creates guidelines that specify the specific amount of punishment an infraction will cause, and the maximum time the punishment will run.
 More information available here.

 Tragically, Jerome Murdough, a 56-year-old man arrested on trespassing, died in February 2014 on Rikers Island after his cell overheated to at least 100 degrees.
 Murdough was in isolation in the newly opened mental health units.

 To learn more about torture in New York prisons, visit http://www.nyclu.org/BoxedIn to access the NYCLU's critical report "Boxed In: The True Cost of Extreme Isolation in New York's Prisons."